HerbertXHuang/Data-Analytics/README.md

 # Data-Analytics
-This repository contains couple mini projects in data analytics Welcome to check them out!
+# This repository contains couple mini projects in data analytics!
+# Welcome to check them out!